Maria Sharapova was one of the most successful tennis players ever - both on and off the court - KTVZ

 Sharapova, who announced her retirement Wednesday at the age of 32, leaves as one of the top-earning athletes in her sport, male or female, and one of the richest female athletes in history.

-Sharapova’s earnings are also among the top-ever in her sport.
-Only five men — Novak Djokovic, Roger Federer, Fafael Nadal, Andy Murray and Pete Sampras — have made more.
+Sharapova’s earnings are also among the highest in her sport.
+Only five men — Novak Djokovic, Roger Federer, Rafael Nadal, Andy Murray and Pete Sampras — have made more.

-But Sharapova did even better off the court, with a large bevy of sponsorship deals.
+But Sharapova did even better off the court, with a number of sponsorship deals.

-Forbes estimates that her total earnings, both from winnings, endorsements and appearance money, has come to $325 million, which puts her just behind Serena Williams’ $350 million total for No. 2 all time among female athletes.
+Forbes estimates that her total earnings, from winnings, endorsements and appearances, comes to $325 million, which puts her just behind Serena Williams’ $350 million total for No. 2 all time among female athletes.

-That flow of sponsorship dollars was almost cut-off in 2016, when she failed a drug test for taking a prescribed medication to treat a magnesium deficiency and irregular EKGs.
-Nike and others announced they were suspending their agreements with her when the suspension was announced, even though Nike had stuck with many of the male athletes it had endorsement deals with through more serious legal problems.
+That flow of sponsorship dollars was almost cut-off in 2016, when she failed a drug test for taking a prescribed medication to treat a magnesium deficiency and irregular electrocardiogram.
+Nike and others announced they were suspending their agreements with her after details of the drug test were made public, even though Nike had stuck with many of the male athletes it had endorsement deals with through more serious legal problems.

-But after her suspension was reduced following a finding from the International Tennis Federation found that she “did not intentionally break its rules,” most of the sponsors, including Nike, returned.
+But after her ban from international tennis was reduced to two years, following a finding from the International Tennis Federation that she “did not intentionally break its rules,” most of the sponsors, including Nike, returned.

-Sharapova should continue to have a lucrative sponsorship deal even her playing career coming to an end said Bob Dorfman, an endorsement expert and publisher of the Sports Marketers Scouting Report.
+Sharapova should continue to have lucrative sponsorship deals even with her playing career coming to an end, said Bob Dorfman, an endorsement expert and publisher of the Sports Marketers’ Scouting Report.

 “She’s done a tremendous job of building up her non-court brand.
 She obviously has the advantage of being attractive and still a young woman,” he said.
 “She’s built a name for herself.
 She’s personable, likeable.
 I think she’ll have a pretty extensive shelf-life.”